The Carnivore Diet: Benefits, Risks & How to Follow

 Lower Blood Sugar Levels

-Because the average American diet relies so heavily on carbohydrates, many of us battle blood sugar spikes and energy fallout on a daily basis.
+Because the average American diet relies so heavily on carbohydrates, many of us battle blood sugar spikes and energy fallout daily.

 With the carnivore diet essentially eliminating sugar intake, blood sugar levels tend to even out.
 This helps to stabilize energy throughout the day.